citp/privacy-policy-historical/e/em/emu/emulator.online.md

 Emulator.online may collect and use Users personal information for the following purposes:

   * To run and operate our Site
-  * We may need your information display content on the Site correctly.
+  * We may need your information to display content on the Site correctly.
   * To improve customer service
   * Information you provide helps us respond to your customer service requests and support needs more efficiently.
   * To personalize user experience